DoctorMcKay/node-steam-user/README.md

 Listen for the [`webSession`](#websession) event to get your cookies.

-### createAccount(accountName, password, email, callback)

-**This no longer works and is deprecated.
-It will be removed entirely in a future release.**

 ### requestValidationEmail([callback])
 - `callback` - Optional.
 Called when a response is available
 	- `err` - An `Error` object on failure, or `null` on success